 Dr. Bayless' athletic accomplishments are equally impressive.
 He was elected into his high school's athletic hall of fame for his achievements in basketball and track.
 In college he was named All-American three times in the high hurdles and high jump.
 He was NAIA National Champion in the indoor high jump.
 He still holds his University's school records for the indoor and outdoor high hurdles and was elected to its Athletic Hall of Fame.
 After college, Dr. Bayless continued to compete in Masters Track and Field Competitions nationally and internationally earning All-American status numerous times.

-Board certified for over 21 years as an orthopedic surgeon, Dr. Bayless has provided Irving and surrounding communities with a high level of orthopedic and sports medicine care.
+Board certified since 1990 as an orthopedic surgeon, Dr. Bayless has provided Irving and surrounding communities with a high level of orthopedic and sports medicine care.
 He provides medical coverage for the MacArthur and Nimitz High School athletic teams.
 As a member of the Irving-Las Colinas Chamber of Commerce and other community organizations, Dr. Bayless is an integral part of the community.
 Dr. Bayless has served as Chairman of the Department of Orthopedics and President of the Baylor-Irving Hospital Medical Staff.

 Dr. Bayless enjoys spending time with his wife and family, traveling, hunting, and competing in Masters Track Meets nationally and internationally.

 Dr. Bayless offers treatments and the latest surgical techniques in treating damage caused by arthritis and injuries suffered to the bones, ligaments, muscles, and joints.
 He enjoys working individually with each of his patients to find the best options to living healthy and active.
 The orthopedic areas he specializes in include:

 - Minimally Invasive Total Knee Replacement